sumit-mishra/image-service/README.md

 $\color{orange}{\textsf{What can be better?}}$ <br />
 To meet the timeline few functionalities are missed (Anyway, I'll try to implement later...)

+- In order to have a consistent request & response in place, it'd be good if we make this code follow a standard.
+- It was assumed that images will be served as _ByteArrayResource_.
+Maybe we can just share the presigned s3 urls to deliver the image to improve latency and save data transfer over network.
 - Code functionality coverage with unit tests (wanted to proceed with TDD approach, yet its time-consuming)
 - Image compression logic is absent
 - Logging is not setup for putting the data in cloud db (wanted to use achieve